MaxChentx/EnglishPal/README.md

 ### Adding new articles

 To add articles, open and edit `app/static/wordfreqapp.db` using DB Browser for SQLite (https://sqlitebrowser.org).

+### Extending an account's expiry date

+By default, an account's expiry is 30 days after first sign-up.
+To extend account's expiry date, open and edit `user` table in `app/static/wordfreqapp.db`.
+Simply update field `expiry_date`.

 ### Exporting the database